shabnamshirdel/Unsupervised-Visual-Representation-Learning/LocalAggregation-Pytorch-master/README.md

 ### Model training

-This implementation currently supports LA trained ResNets.
-We have tested this implementation for ResNet-18.
-As LA algorithm requires training the model using IR algorithm for 10 epochs as a warm start, we first run the IR training using the following command:
+This implementation is designed to support ResNets trained with the LA algorithm, and we have validated it with ResNet-18.
+The LA algorithm necessitates a preliminary 10-epoch training phase with the IR algorithm as a warm start, which is initiated using the command below:
 ```
 CUDA_VISIBLE_DEVICES=0 python scripts/instance.py ./config/imagenet_ir.json
 ```
-Then specify `instance_exp_dir` in `./config/imagenet_la.json` and run the following command to do the LA training:
+Set instance_exp_dir in ./config/imagenet_la.json and execute the following command to start LA training:
 ```
 CUDA_VISIBLE_DEVICES=0 python scripts/localagg.py ./config/imagenet_la.json
 ```
-By default, both IR and LA are trained using a single GPU.
-Multi-gpu training is also supported in this implementation.
+The default setting trains both IR and LA using a single GPU, though multi-GPU training is also available.

 ### Transfer learning
-After finishing the LA training, run the following command to do the transfer learning to ImageNet:
+Once LA training is finished, execute the following command to start the transfer learning process for ImageNet:
 ```
 CUDA_VISIBLE_DEVICES=0 python scripts/finetune.py ./config/imagenet_ft.json
 ```